The best indie games on PC

 Best RPGs: Grand adventures

-Or the best indie games might be the ones that are the most personal—that reveal something intimate about their developers and make us feel the kind of human connection you don't get in games made by gigantic anonymous teams.
+Or are the best indie games the most personal ones—the games that reveal something intimate about their developers and make us feel the kind of human connection you don't get in games made by gigantic anonymous teams?

-This list of the best indie games on PC contains games of all those kinds of games, across all kinds of genres.
+This list of the best indie games on PC contains games of all those kinds, across subgenres of all kinds.
 You'll find indie open world games as well as indie metroidvanias, and relaxing, cozy indie games.
-And now that the semantic satiation is setting in, you'll have come to realize that the word "indie" doesn't really mean anything, and all games are beautiful no matter what label we apply to them.
+And now that the semantic satiation is setting in, you'll have come to realize that the word "indie" doesn't really mean anything, and all games can be beautiful no matter what label we apply to them.
 Wait, hang on a second.
-It just means "independent" and describes games that were made without outside interference.
+It just means "independent" and describes games that were made without external interference.
 Now that's settled, on with the list.

 The best indie exploration games